 Table 4-1CLINICAL DIFFERENCES BETWEEN CORTICOSPINAL AND EXTRAPYRAMIDAL SYNDROMES |Favorite Table|Download (.pdf) Table 4-1CLINICAL DIFFERENCES BETWEEN CORTICOSPINAL AND EXTRAPYRAMIDAL SYNDROMES

 |Character of the alteration of muscle tone ||Clasp-knife effect (spasticity) ||Plastic, equal throughout passive movement (rigidity), or intermittent (cogwheel rigidity) |

 |Distribution of hypertonus ||Flexors of arms, extensors of legs ||Generalized but predominates in flexors of limbs and of trunk |

 |Involuntary movements ||Absent ||Presence of tremor, chorea, athetosis, dystonia |

 |Tendon reflexes ||Increased ||Normal or slightly increased |

 |Paralysis of voluntary movement ||Present ||Absent or slight |

 As an anatomic entity, the basal ganglia have no precise definition.
 Principally they include the caudate nucleus and the lentiform (lenticular, from its lens-like shape) nucleus with its two subdivisions—the putamen and globus pallidus.
-Insofar as the caudate nucleus and putamen are really a continuous structure (separated only incompletely by fibers of the internal capsule) and are cytologically and functionally distinct from the pallidum, it is more meaningful to divide these nuclear masses into the striatum (or neostriatum), comprising the caudate nucleus and putamen, and the paleostriatum or ...
+Insofar as the caudate nucleus and putamen are really a continuous structure (separated only incompletely by fibers of the internal capsule) and are cytologically and functionally distinct from the pallidum, it is more meaningful to divide these nuclear masses into the striatum (or neostriatum), comprising the caudate nucleus and putamen, and ...